Denis Alibec: Inter Milan

 In July 2009, it was announced that Alibec signed a four-year contract with Italian club Inter Milan.
 On 19 May 2010, he scored one goal in each half to give Inter a victory over Bayern Munich in the UEFA Under-18 Challenge match, which acted as an inspiration for the UEFA Youth League.

 Alibec registered his Serie A debut on 21 November 2010, coming on as a 68th-minute substitute for Jonathan Biabiany in a 1–2 defeat to Chievo Verona.
 During that period, he was in rich form in the Campionato Primavera Girone B after scoring eight goals in nine games.

+Various loans

 On 24 August 2011, Alibec joined Belgian Pro League side Mechelen on a one-year deal.
 The next two years, he moved to Viitorul Constanța and Bologna in the same predicament, respectively.

 Astra Giurgiu

 In January 2014, Romanian club Astra Giurgiu transferred Alibec for an undisclosed fee, with the player penning down a four-and-a-half-year contract.
 His first goal came in a 2–0 win over Ceahlăul Piatra Neamț, on 30 March 2014.
 On 6 December that year, he netted in a 6–1 thrashing of Dinamo București.

 On 30 April 2015, Alibec scored a 86th-minute volley in a 2–1 win against Petrolul Ploiești, which represented Astra's first Liga I away victory in the Former Ploiești derby.
 He established himself as one of the league's best players during the 2015–16 campaign, amassing 33 matches and 20 goals in all competitions as manager Marius Șumudică led Astra to its maiden championship title.

 On 18 August 2016, Alibec netted the equaliser in a 1–1 Europa League play-off round draw with West Ham United.
 He went on to make five appearances and score two goals in the group stage of the competition, his notable display throughout 2016 earning him the Gazeta Sporturilor Romanian Footballer of the Year award.